Mental Health

 Furthermore, taking the time to pick out the better parts of our days and lives is a form of gratitude.
 It’s paying attention to what’s special to us and consciously appreciating it.

+There’s truth to the phrase, “It’s the little things in life that count.”
 Noticing the little happy things isn’t always easy.
 These things are not necessarily obvious, and at times, life is just hard.

-But if we make an effort to notice them and appreciate them, it becomes easier to find them.
 And as our collection of positives grows, they become that much more special.

-How Do You Find the Happy Minutiae?
+How to Find the Happy Minutiae

 Zoom In: